-I’d made it through the first full week in December, adjusting nicely to life inside my own little snow globe.
-I’d learned first-hand where the seasonal boundary in the local saying “down the mountain” started.
-I found it on Route 17, a couple miles off the Height of Land, where the Subaru thermostat registered a balmy 38 as it navigated onto bare, dry pavement for the first time in over a week.
-I knew, of course, these lakes and mountains generated their own weather pattern that outsmarted most AccuWeather technology.
-I was still uninitiated, though, about how soon after Thanksgiving I would find myself living just over the arctic side of the Great Divide.
+But twelve years of Christmas later, I have learned first-hand where the seasonal boundary in the local saying “down the mountain” starts.
+It’s on Route 17, a couple miles off the Height of Land, where the Subaru thermostat starts registering something balmier than 28 degrees as it navigates south onto bare, dry pavement again.
+I’d always known, of course, that these lakes and mountains generate their own weather pattern that outsmarts most AccuWeather technology.
+It took awhile after my Big Move to Rangeley, however, to realize how soon after Thanksgiving I’d find myself living just over the arctic side of the Great Divide.

-And the Big Lake, it turns out, has its own set of wintery rules not covered in any physical science class I ever took.
-It doesn’t just “freeze over” sometime in the middle of the first cold spell like I used to picture before I moved here fulltime.
-“Well, the lake must be frozen over,” I’d declare from the obscurity of my living room overlooking the flatlands of southern New Hampshire.
+And the Big Lake, I’ve come to find out, has its own set of wintery rules not covered in any physical science class I ever took.
+It doesn’t just “freeze over” sometime in the middle of the first cold spell like I used to picture in my Hallmark fantasies.
+“Well, the lake must be frozen over,” I’d declare from the obscurity of my living room in southern New Hampshire.
 Thirty-two degrees…snap…time to freeze over….I imagined the lake just laying there still, waiting for spring when I was ready to return and see it moving again.
-I now understand that, for my beloved body of water, changing from liquid to solid is a dynamic, fickle process not governed by calendars or thermometers.
+I now understand that, for my beloved body of water, changing from liquid to solid is a dynamic, fickle process not governed by holidays or thermometers.

 “Look!”
-Tom ordered the other day after we’d been blanketed in snow for a couple of weeks but could still hear crashing waves when we ventured outside.
-I was in my PJs enroute to my morning DecemBear duties when he attempted to get me to focus.
-Without my glasses and my first cup of coffee, he could have been pointing out anything—from the neighborhood moose in my front yard to Bono at my breakfast bar.
+Tom demanded on one of our first Rangeley December mornings after we’d been blanketed in snow for a couple of weeks but could still hear crashing waves when we ventured outside.
+I was in my PJs, without my glasses and my first cup of coffee, so he could have been pointing out anything—from the neighborhood moose in my front yard to Bono at my breakfast bar.
 (Although the moose was more likely and I wasn’t dressed for the occasion, I secretly hoped for the Bono scenario.)
 “The lake finally froze last night!”
-Tom explained as I squinted in wonder at the smooth sheet of ice that had miraculously appeared sometime in the middle of the night when neither of us was watching.
+Tom said as I squinted in wonder at the smooth sheet of ice that had miraculously appeared sometime in the middle of the night when neither of us was watching.
 Snowshoeing across to the island would still be a month away, but the lake was definitely frozen solid.